nfredmond/DOT-Dashboard/MAPBOX_INTEGRATION.md

 The migration impacts the following areas:

-1. **Map Components**: All Leaflet-based components have been replaced
+1. **Map Components**: All Mapbox GL JS-based components have been replaced
 2. **Geometry Handling**: GeoJSON processing has been updated for Mapbox compatibility
 3. **Events**: Map event handling has been updated to use Mapbox events
 4. **Controls**: Custom map controls have been reimplemented for Mapbox